-Resource Past actions Present actions Proposed action Future actions Cumulative effect Streams and Wetlands RA1 RA5 Modified Large reduction in streams and wetlands; development and increased imperviousness; which should have been mitigated by the no net loss rule Loss of small amount of streams and wetlands annually; unknown quantity; which be mitigated by the no net loss rule 15,750 lf streams, 6.55 ac. wetlands, 16,600 lf streams, 6.89 ac.
-Wetlands; which will be mitigated by the no net loss rule Continued loss of streams and wetlands; stream/wetland mitigation banks; unknown quantity Continued stream and wetland impacts with a beneficial effect with banks coming on-line and the no-loss rule Water Quality Impairment designations and TMDLs Current impairment designations and TMDLs Incremental increase in adverse effects to water quality Continued impairment of water quality with a beneficial effect with banks coming on-line that may improve water quality within HUCs No adverse cumulative effect on water quality FEMA Floodplains Some reduction in acreage of FEMA floodplains Loss of insignificant amount of FEMA Floodplains annually No loss of FEMA floodplains under the No-Rise Condition Insignificant loss of FEMA floodplains No cumulative loss of FEMA floodplains
+Resource Past actions Present actions Proposed action Future actions Cumulative effect Refined Recommended Preferred Alternative wetlands; development and increased imperviousness; which should streams and wetlands annually; unknown quantity; which which would be mitigated by the no net loss rule wetlands; stream/wetland mitigation banks; unknown wetland impacts with a beneficial effect with banks coming RPA from DEIS have been mitigated by the no net loss rule be mitigated by the no net loss rule 15,750 lf streams, 6.55 ac. wetlands quantity on-line and the no-loss rule Water Quality Impairment designations and TMDLs Current impairment designations and TMDLs Incremental increase in adverse effects to water quality Continued impairment of water quality with a beneficial effect with banks coming on-line that may improve water quality within HUCs No adverse cumulative effect on water quality FEMA Floodplains Some reduction in acreage of FEMA floodplains Loss of insignificant amount of FEMA Floodplains annually No loss of FEMA floodplains under the No-Rise Condition Insignificant loss of FEMA floodplains No cumulative loss of FEMA floodplains

 Under the No-Build Alternative, numerous local and regional land use plans would still guide future development, based on a shared local vision and development goals (See Chapter 3.1 Land Use).
-Because as most of the study area is already developed, growth is expected to occur in most areas as redevelopment or infill development while development and redevelopment may occur along the corridor, this redevelopment would not necessarily occur as a result of the proposed Carolina Crossroads project.
-One example is the proposed "start center," included in the Richland Renaissance Plan; this redevelopment is planned between the I-20/Broad River Road and I-26/Bush River Road interchanges within the Broad Community and may include a business incubator and transit hub.
+Because most of the study area is already developed, growth is expected to occur in most areas as redevelopment or infill development, and while development and redevelopment may occur along the corridor, this redevelopment would not necessarily occur as a result of the proposed Carolina Crossroads project.
+One example is the proposed "start center," included in the Richland Renaissance Master Plan15; this redevelopment is planned between the I-20/Broad River Road and I-26/Bush River Road interchanges within the Broad Community and may include a business incubator and transit hub.

 The Richland Pennies for Progress program began in 2006 and funds roadway and bike/pedestrian/greenway projects through the Richland County Transportation Penny Sales Tax.
 This program helps support future transportation projects in the study area (Table 3.15-18 and Figure 3.15-15).
 While these projects would not necessarily occur as a result of the proposed project, they would promote cohesion within and between communities in the reasonably foreseeable future.
-The alternate modes of transportation (bikeways, greenways, sidewalks) will promote less vehicular traffic and more active recreation opportunities, which also would not necessary occur as a result of the proposed project.
+The alternate modes of transportation (bikeways, greenways, sidewalks) would promote less vehicular traffic and more active recreation opportunities, which also would not necessary occur as a result of the proposed project.
+Since the DEIS, there have been no additions or status changes for projects listed in Table 3.15-18.
 There are also 14 resurfacing projects within the cumulative study area that are either in procurement or planning phases.
 Richland Pennies for Progress projects would occur regardless of the project and are subject to change based on impacts and/or public input.